 Amanda Hoerst, MS, LPCC

-Amanda is a Licensed Professional Clinical Counselor.
+Amanda is a Licensed Professional Clinical Counselor, National Certified Counselor, and Certified Sex Offender Treatment Provider.
 She graduated from Minnesota State University, Mankato with her bachelor’s degree in psychology and master’s degree in mental health counseling.
 Amanda has provided a wide range of mental health services including diagnostic assessments, psychosexual assessments, individual, group, and family therapy for adults, adolescents, and children.
 She has over 8 years of experience providing therapy services to individuals with sexually problematic behaviors, as well as individuals with severe and persistent mental illness, personality disorders, depression, anxiety, trauma histories, and ADHD.
 She takes a person-centered focus during the therapy and assessment process, using cognitive behavior therapy, and sex offender specific models including the Good Lives Model and self-regulation model.
 She has presented at the state wide MSSA conference in Spring 2016.
 Amanda is currently pursuing training to become a certified sex offender treatment provider.